 By the way, your single best Gluten Resource on the web today is Dr. Tom O'Bryan's THE GLUTEN SYNDROME.

 If you have questions, you can contact Schierling Chiropractic, LLC at (417) 934-6337.
-If you suspect you are Gluten Sensitive, have an AUTOIMMUNE CONDITION of any sort, or an ENDOCRINE PROBLEM, you need to read my SERIES ON GLUTEN.
+If you suspect you are Gluten Sensitive, have an AUTOIMMUNE CONDITION of any sort, or an ENDOCRINE PROBLEM, you need to read my articles on GLUTEN.